 Some dealers quoted prices that were significantly higher than expected, sending the domestic market to an almost three-year high.
-Meanwhile, a similar scenario was observed in the Indian market, where prices for Rutile grade TiO2 rose by 8% from January to March.
+Meanwhile, a similar scenario was observed in the Indian market, where titanium dioxide prices (rutile grade) for rose by 8% from January to March.
 The increase was attributed to strong demand from the domestic paints and coatings sector as well as premium cargo from China.

-The price in India reached 3424 USD /MT and 3001 USD /MT for Rutile and Anatase grades during the last week of June.
+Titanium dioxide prices in India reached 3424 USD /MT and 3001 USD /MT for Rutile and Anatase grades during the last week of June.

-The prices climbed significantly in the European region during Q2 2021, owing to strong demand from the downstream sector.
+Titanium dioxide prices climbed significantly in the European region during Q2 2021, owing to strong demand from the downstream sector.
 Major global suppliers indicated that they have seen a surge in its demand for primarily from Europe and Asia, despite a global supply constraint.
 Furthermore, a global player raised titanium dioxide costs in Europe by 200 USD /MT this quarter, effective Q3 2021.

 Price increases of 139-174 USD /MT were seen in Q3 by western suppliers in a tight and buoyant market that faced multiple persistent pulls on supply, including an ongoing lack of Chinese export competitiveness.
 Furthermore, container constraints hampered its delivery to the rest of the world.

-In the meantime, some big manufacturers boosted their product pricing to better their margins, such as Venator, which increased its titanium dioxide price by roughly 160 USD /MT for the third quarter of 2021 in the North America region.
+In the meantime, some big manufacturers boosted their product pricing to better their margins, such as Venator, which increased its titanium dioxide prices by roughly 160 USD /MT for the third quarter of 2021 in the North America region.
 Overall, prices for Anatase grade in the United States hovered about 3485 USD /MT through the end of June.

 Coronavirus-related shutdowns in the first half of the quarter prompted forcible measures at several small-scale ilmenite factories in China and India, subsequently exacerbating the Titanium supply problem.
 The chemical's tight supply condition was extended until the end of the quarter, as few participants were heard holding cargoes in expectation of an exceptional surge in its seasonal demand.

 The prices in India settled at 2888 USD/MT in September, indicating a decrease.
 Throughout the quarter, demand in India varied in a limited range, particularly in the latter half of September as a result of the second round of lockdown in numerous sections of the nation.